 An interdisciplinary course which covers both the technology and political influences of nuclear weapon systems.
-The course will emphasize the interaction of nuclear weapon systems with the foreign policies of the major powers and the political blocs from 1945present.
+The course emphasizes the interaction of nuclear weapon systems with the foreign policies of the major powers and the political blocs from 1945-present.

 NS 3300 Problems of Government and Security in the Middle East (4-0).